serd223/bookkeeper/docs/usage.md

     /* generated impl */
 }

-// returns zero if an error happens, otherwise returns 1 int parse_json_MyStruct(char* src, unsigned long len, MyStruct* dst) {
+// returns nonzero on error (enumerations may be used for error codes), otherwise returns 0 (all enumerations' 0 value must be OK). int parse_json_MyStruct(char* src, unsigned long len, MyStruct* dst) {
     /* generated impl */
 }